 The 2017 Traveler’s Holiday Gift Guide Part Two

-Continuing on with the 2017 edition of the “Traveler’s Holiday Gift Guide.”
+This is part two of the 2017 edition of the “Traveler’s Holiday Gift Guide.”

 I have 2 more worldly holiday gift ideas for all the globetrotters and even some for the armchair traveler.
 And feel free to enter not one, but TWO giveaways at the bottom of the page!